FernandaFranco/170-study-guide/topics_review.md

 - The response to a GET request can be any kind of resource (image,video, HTML), but if it's HTML and it references other resources, the browser will request those automatically;

 ### When to use GET:
-- Retrieving a resource;
+- Retrieving a resource from the server;
 - Sending query strings (exposed in the URL, string size limitation);
+- Using search form (not changing any data on the server);
 - Transmit data through the URL;

 ### When to use POST:
 - Send and submit data to the server;
-- Initiate some action on the server;
+- Initiate some action on the values stored on the server;
-- Submitting a form;
+- Submitting a form (except search forms);
 - Sending larger and sensitive data to the server (images/videos);
 - Transmit data through the HTTP body;
 - Redirects to the page specified in the field Location in the response header;